-Call 911 for help: You may also call one of RAAP’s 24-hour rape crisis hotlines to learn about your options if you are not ready to involve the police.
+Call 911 for help: You may also call The Blue Bench’s 24-hour rape crisis hotlines to learn about your options if you are not ready to involve the police.

 Preserve all evidence: Try not to bathe, brush your teeth, drink water, use the bathroom or change clothing and bedding.
 If you think you were drugged preserve urine in a container. *Even if you do not want to report the assault to police, you can still get a forensic exam (rape kit) done at Denver Health Medical Center or St. Anthony’s North & Central in case you want to pursue a criminal case at a later date.

 Seek medical attention: It is important to treat for injuries, Sexually Transmitted Infections (STIs) and pregnancy risks regardless of whether or not you report the crime to law enforcement.

 Get support: Consider calling someone you trust for support.
 The Blue Bench also provides confidential support, advocacy and hospital/police accompaniment.
 Know that what happened to you is not your fault and whatever you did before, during and after the attack was right because you survived.

 Utilize Community Resources: Denver has a vast amount of services available to individuals who have been sexually assaulted and their families.
 To learn about some of these services, please see our list of Member Agencies.